andreaslyn/verification-with-foundry/README.md

 The `AcutionManager` case study exemplifies the process for smart contract verification.
 We have developed a contract properties specification and a corresponding test suite.

-I refer to this process as *rigorous*, because both the contract properties specification and the test suite is working on a high level of abstraction, avoids being scenario specific.
-The way that the test suite is kept at a high level of abstraction is by having a Foundry handler contract to put the `AuctionManager` in arbitrary states and use an input contract to generate random test inputs.
+I refer to this process as *rigorous*, because both the contract properties specification and the test suite is written in a high level of abstraction, parametrised by state and inputs, so avoids being scenario specific.
+The way that the test suite is kept at this high level of abstraction is by having a Foundry handler contract to put the `AuctionManager` in arbitrary states and use an input contract to generate random test inputs.

 The formal verification tools that I have used for verifying smart contracts have limitations that often force me to write properties at a lower level of abstraction.
 While Certora may work well on the `AuctionManager` contract, for real world smart contracts it tends to struggle with the high level of abstraction that my contract properties specifications are written in.
 I am more confident with using Foundry Forge for verification, because I am able to write the tests using the same high level of abstraction as the contract properties specification.